 “They went on secret operations at night on the Austrian border, mostly, and the north of Italy.
 They were hunting down war criminals, double-checking the info – they got some information from the British intelligence, some of their own.
 You could have a whole TV show just on the Jewish Brigade.”

 We can view the brigade as sitting at a particular point on a ‘revenge spectrum’.
 Young men, many of whom were only now discovering the barely conceivable acts carried out against human beings simply for their religion, who felt impotent having been unable to fight against the perpetrators until everything was all but over.
 They wanted justice against those who could be proved – to their satisfaction – guilty.

 For the Avengers, though, all Germans were guilty.
 At best they had conspired or complied with arguably the vilest regime in the history of humanity.
-Turning a blind eye to the Holocaust was no defence.
+Turning a blind eye to the Holocaust was no defense.